digital-blueprint/toolkit/packages/form-elements/README.md

 - `rows` (optional, default: `1`): Number of rows for the text area (1 means a single-line input)
     - Type: Number
     - Example: `<dbp-form-string-element rows="3"></dbp-form-string-element>`
+- `placeholder` (optional): Placeholder text for the input field
+    - Type: Text
+    - Example: `<dbp-form-string-element placeholder="Short phrase that hints at the expected data"></dbp-form-string-element>`

 ### Checkbox Element